jparker/booties/README.md

 # Booties

 Booties provides a variety of helpers for using [Twitter Bootstrap](http://getbootstrap.com/) within a Rails application.

+NB: This is the Rails 5 development branch.
+There will likely be no visible change in syntax or behavior, but some of the tests had to be rewritten.

 ## Installation